Coderkabs/Elmis-Pipeline/README.md

 # Elmis Pipeline
 ## Overview
-Elmis pipeline is a data streaming  application  that utilizes  Apache flink and kafka  to be stream-line a smooth ETL process.
+Elmis pipeline is a data streaming application that utilizes Apache Flink and Kafka to streamline a smooth ETL process.

 ## Project Structure

 ```
 zm.gov.moh.hie.elmis/
 ├── src/main/java
-│   ├── BusinessLogic  #implements extended operations for other main methods
+│   ├── BusinessLogic  # Implements extended operations for other main methods
-│   ├── zm.gov.moh.hie.elmis # implements main  methods for each job
+│   ├── zm.gov.moh.hie.elmis # Implements main methods for each job
-    |-- Configuration  #  handles essencial configuration e.g  database, server etc..
+│   ├── Configuration  # Handles essential configuration e.g. database, server, etc.
-    |-- HelperClass   # Handles the  implementation of DTOs and  other reusable  methods.
+│   ├── HelperClass   # Handles the implementation of DTOs and other reusable methods.
-├── pom.xml   # initiates  the  project dependences.
+├── pom.xml   # Initiates the project dependencies.
-└── README.md  # sample  project documentation.
+└── README.md  # Sample project documentation.
 ```

 ## Technologies Used
 - **Apache Flink**: For real-time stream processing
 - **Apache Kafka**: As a message broker